 Have you ever been out having fun with family or friends, when all of a sudden you’re hit with the guilt that while you’re out having a good time, your dog is home alone waiting for you?
 Every dog parent has been there, even wished that they could bring their furry best friend along.
 Since Las Vegas has been named as a top pet-friendly city, now more than ever that is becoming possible.
-So instead of leaving my Holly girl behind, here are some of my favorite dog-friendly spots to visit in the valley.
+So instead of leaving my girls behind, here are some of my favorite dog-friendly spots to visit in the valley.

 Lazy Dog Restaurant and Bar